thtmnisamnstr/md-crafter/MDX.md

-# MDX Support in md-edit
+# MDX Support in md-crafter

-md-edit fully supports MDX (Markdown + JSX), allowing you to create interactive documents with React components.
+md-crafter fully supports MDX (Markdown + JSX), allowing you to create interactive documents with React components.

 ## What is MDX?